The most spectacular lakes in South America that you must visit

-One of the thing I appreciated about this hike is that it’s one of the few hikes I cold do on my own without fearing of getting lost or feeling unsafe.
+One of the things I appreciated about this hike is that it’s one of the few hikes I could do on my own without fearing getting lost or feeling unsafe.
 The path is very well marked and you also meet other hikers along the way.

 It was one of the highlights of my 3 months in Ecuador and one of the most amazing experiences.

 When I arrived in Quilotoa, and I saw the spectacular lake and the rugged rim I was excited about hiking around it picturing all the amazing views I would have enjoyed.

 The majority of the travelers would venture to the Quilotoa Loop which is a 3 days trek around the small villages around the Crater.
 The majority of the hikers I talked to were confirming that it is very easy to get lost because the trails are not marked.